Black pride

-Black pride is a movement which encourages black people to celebrate their respective cultures and embrace their African heritage.
+Black pride is a movement that encourages black people to celebrate their respective cultures and embrace their African heritage.

 In the United States, it initially developed for African-American culture and was a direct response to white racism, especially during the civil rights movement.
 Stemming from the idea of black power, this movement emphasizes racial pride, economic empowerment, and the creation of political and cultural institutions.
 Related movements include black power, black nationalism, and Afrocentrism.

 Arts and music

 Brazil

 The black pride movement is very popular in Brazil, especially among poorer members of the country's population, and it is found in the Brazilian funk music genre which arose in the late 1960s, as well as in funk carioca, which emerged in the late 1980s.
 The origin of Brazilian funk and the origin of funk carioca both reflect Brazilian black resistance.
 Ethnomusicologist George Yúdice states that youths who embraced a black culture which was being mediated by a U.S. culture industry were met with many arguments against their susceptibility to cultural colonization.
 Although it borrows some ingredients from hip hop, its style still remains unique to Brazil (mainly Rio de Janeiro and São Paulo).